Learning from history, and loving it

 Tour with us through the past 80 years of movies and music shaped by the invaluable contributions of African Americans, among them the incomparable Ray Charles, played in the 2004 biopic "Ray" (left) by Jamie Foxx, whose performance earned him the Academy Award for "Best Actor."

-Songwriter Jerome Kern's contributions to American music during the first half of the 20th century are often heard but too often unappreciated.
-This 15-minute tribute from his 1946 biopic "Till the Clouds Roll By" captures the essence of his genius, and that of the many performers who loved his work.
+Songwriter Jerome Kern's contributions to American music during the first half of the 20th century are often heard in story and song but too often unappreciated.
+This signature 1914 Kern song is from his 1946 biopic "Till the Clouds Roll By."